ronenOptimove/Optimove-APIs/API-Integrations/readme.md

 >**Notes**:
 > - This integration flow **supports** Optimove clients who have Optimove's [Server Side API](https://github.com/optimove-tech/Reporting-Server-Side-Custom-Events) or [Track & Trigger](https://developer.optimove.com/docs/web-sdk-tech-flows) add-on product running on their website, mobile native app **only**!
-> - The API payload you will receive in realtime is described in [RegisterEventListener](https://developer.optimove.com/reference/post_general-registereventlistener) under EventTypeID = 11
+> - The API payload you will receive in real-time is described in [RegisterEventListener](https://developer.optimove.com/reference/post_general-registereventlistener) under EventTypeID = 11
-> -   Please get in touch with the Product Integration Team to provide you with the exact Channel ID you should register the real-time listener ([RegisterEventListener](https://developer.optimove.com/reference/post_general-registereventlistener)), and synchronize your templates to ([AddChannelTemplates]([https://docs.optimove.com/api-usage-guide/#AddChannelTemplates](https://developer.optimove.com/reference/post_integrations-addchanneltemplates)) #2 above)
+> -   Please get in touch with the Product Integration Team to provide you with the exact Channel ID you should register the real-time listener ([RegisterEventListener](https://developer.optimove.com/reference/post_general-registereventlistener)), and synchronize your templates to ([AddChannelTemplates](https://developer.optimove.com/reference/post_integrations-addchanneltemplates) #2 above)
 > -  For more details, please refer to our [Optimove docs site](https://developer.optimove.com/docs/integrate-your-service-with-optimove#triggered)
 <br/>